 Travel & Medical Insurance for Everest Three Passes Trek

 The Himalayan weather can be unpredictable sometimes.
-It can get snowed in even in good times of the season when our guide might have to re-route towards other destinations, as well in case road blocks due to landslides and avalanches.
+It can get snowed in even in good times of the season when our guide might have to re-route towards other destinations, as well in case of road blocks due to landslides and avalanches.

-Sometimes during the Everest Three Passes Trek, flight to Lukla from Kathmandu or vice versa can get delayed or leads to cancellation due to unfavorable weather condition.
+Sometimes during the Everest Three Passes Trek, a flight to Lukla from Kathmandu or vice versa can get delayed or leads to cancellation due to unfavorable weather condition.
 In this case, Vertex Holidays might have to re-route the trek to other Himalayan destinations or use a helicopter service if required.

 This is where your travel insurance will recover extra expenses if you get very sick due to high altitude or other causes.
 In severe medical conditions, one needs immediate evacuation by the fastest means of transport, like a Helicopter Service, to bring the victim to the nearest good hospitals or Kathmandu.
 In this situation, your medical insurance will support extra expenses incurred.

 We suggest that all trekkers joining the Everest Three Passes Trek must obtain medical / travel insurance for necessary accidents and unfortunate events and should cover transportation by all means of transport, including Helicopter service.
 Check for more Travel Insurance information.

 Altitude Sickness Around Everest Three Passes Trek: